corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 ## Behavioural notes

 * `TrackBy` updates do not take into account the full criteria specification due to different and more restrictive syntax in [observables](https://github.com/ReactiveX/RxJava/wiki) filtering (vs full SQL-92 JDBC filtering as used in snapshot views).
-Specifically, dynamic updates are filtered by `contractStateType` and `stateType` (`UNCONSUMED`, `CONSUMED`, `ALL`) only
+Specifically, dynamic updates are filtered by `contractStateType` and `stateType` (`UNCONSUMED`, `CONSUMED`, `ALL`) only.
-* `QueryBy` and `TrackBy` snapshot views using pagination may return different result sets as each paging request is a separate SQL query on the underlying database, and it is entirely conceivable that state modifications are taking place in between and/or in parallel to paging requests.
+* `QueryBy` and `TrackBy` snapshot views using pagination may return different result sets, as each paging request is a separate SQL query on the underlying database, and it is entirely conceivable that state modifications are taking place in between and/or in parallel to paging requests.
 When using pagination, always check the value of the `totalStatesAvailable` (from the `Vault.Page` result) and adjust further paging requests appropriately.

-## Other use case scenarios
+## Other use-case scenarios

 For advanced use cases that require sophisticated pagination, sorting, grouping, and aggregation functions, it is recommended that the CorDapp developer utilise one of the many proven frameworks that ship with this capability out of the box, namely, implementations of JPQL (JPA Query Language) such as Hibernate for advanced SQL access, and Spring Data for advanced pagination and ordering constructs.

-The Corda Tutorials provide examples satisfying these additional Use Cases:
+The Corda tutorials provide examples satisfying these additional use cases: